Motivation

 Motivation drives action.
 It also causes the experiences of pleasure and pain.
 We experience pain when motivation increases, and pleasure when motivation decreases.

 The brain is a machine for generating behavior.
-Behavior consists mostly of muscular activation, but it can also involve glandular secretions, such as salivation.
+Behavior consists mainly of muscular activation, but it can also involve glandular secretions, such as salivation.
 Consider an apparently simple problem of action, such as walking across a room and opening a door.
 To do that, your brain must generate millions of coordinated muscle twitches that depend on input from your senses.
-But the brain does more than just solve problems of action.
-It must also define those problems.
-To walk across a room and open a door, you must have the intention to do so.
-You must want to do it.
-The problem is both defined and solved by the brain.
-Emotions are central to that process.
-They generate the want.

-The brain generates behavior by defining problems, and then solving those problems with actions.
 We can divide problems into the following general categories:

 • Harm to the body (being poked with a pin, bitten by a crocodile, etc.).